DIKU-EDU/kudos/docs/device-drivers.rst

 Device Drivers
 ==============

-Since |kudos| is a realistic operating system, it can use hardware devices to interact with the outside world.
+Since KUDOS is a realistic operating system, it can use hardware devices to interact with the outside world.
 Hardware devices include things like consoles, disks and network interface adapters.